Ballarat International Foto Biennale

 A flotilla of exhibitions, talks, workshops and events is taking over Ballarat this spring

-The Ballarat International Foto Biennale is a whole month of exhibitions, workshops, screenings, portfolio reviews, discussions and social events – in the historic Gold Rush town of Ballarat once more.
+The Ballarat International Foto Biennale brings exhibitions, workshops, screenings, portfolio reviews, discussions and social events to the historic Gold Rush town of Ballarat once more.
 Over two months the town will host 30 exhibitions, 70 open programs, outdoor public art and special screenings.